What Is Executive Function?

 – Developmental molecular biologist John Medina

-Executive Functioning refers to brain-based abilities that allow us to harness our energy and focus on goals—in short, EF allow us to manage ourselves and get things done.
+Executive Functioning refers to brain-based abilities that allow us to harness our energy and focus on goals—in short, executive functioning allow us to manage ourselves and get things done.

 Executive functioning allows people to access information, think about solutions and implement those ideas.
-There is an impressive list of areas that executive functioning has an impact on and most people do these things without thinking about them.
+Executive functioning has an impact on an impressive list of areas of life, and most people do these things without thinking about them.

-We support our client in these key areas of executive functioning:
+We support our clients in these key areas of executive functioning:

 - Working memory and recall (holding facts in mind while manipulating information; accessing facts stored in long-term memory; includes an impaired sense of time.)